yeagerai/hackathon-2024-08-16/dont-panic-developers/README.md

 ## Class: RokosMansion

-Implements the game logic for the "Mansion of Professor Roko" game.
+Implements the game logic for the "Roko's Mansion" game.

 ### Attributes:
 - `_allowed_styles`: List of allowed writing styles